justin-hackin/svg-widgets-monorepo/README.md

 ![polyhedral lantern sculpture](/static/images/widgets/polyhedral-net.jpg)

 A desktop application for the fabrication of interlocking pyramid nets which form stellations and other geometric polyhedra.
 Flat panels become pyramids and pyramid collections are connected to become spherical star-like shapes.
 These shapes have been produced under the banner of [Playful Geometer](https://www.facebook.com/playful.geometer).
+The creation of Polyhedral Net Studio is represents the (potential) fulfillment of a wish to share this art/craft with other makers.

 In the past, the dielines (cut/score vector paths) for these shapes were manually created with Inkscape.
 Modifying the tab system that enables  was a tedious task that made design iteration difficult.
 With Polyhedral Net Studio, cutout paths are generated based on algorithms in which every parameter is tweakable.